unsw-se3011/SENG3011_Neon/Reports/FinalReport.md

   - What kind of skills you wish you had before the workshop
     - Python Scrapy
     - Basic database development and management
+    - CI/CD (continuous integration and continuous delivery)
+    - Data anlayze algorithm
+    - Natrual languague data extraction

   - Would you do it any differently now ?
+    - Pay more resource on Natural Language part
+    - Scrape more data source at the begining
+    - Develop more algorithm on anlayze our data
+    - Thinking more way to express our data
+    - More detailed documentation on our API
+    - More edge case testing of our backend
+    - Focus more on deliverable rather than development build steps